- How Much Weight Can You Realistically Lose in 3 Months? - January 14, 2024

-One other thing to mention about carbs and caloric density is that fruit and vegetables are excellent foods to eat more of – if you’re trying to lose weight and don’t want to calorie count – (in place of other items) because they’re so calorie sparse.
+One other thing to mention about carbs and caloric density is that fruit and vegetables are excellent foods to eat more of if you’re in a calorie deficit and trying to lose weight (in place of other items) because they’re so calorie sparse, but also filling..

 Their calorie sparsity, in relation to other foods is largely due to the fact that they contain lots of water, the fact that fruit and vegetables contain lots of fiber means that they pass through the gut slowly and could therefore increase the feeling of satiety.

 As a general rule, if you’re trying to lose weight through manipulation of the caloric density of your diet, then cutting down (not cutting OUT) fat should be high on the agenda.